What Are ACH Return Fees & How Do They Work?

 PCI Compliance: Definition, Overview and Benefits

-Payment card industry (PCI) compliance is the 12 security standards your organization should adhere to when accepting consumer credit card payments.
-PCI compliance includes various best practices, security measures and benchmarks to help you manage how you collect and store information while processing transactions.
+Payment card industry (PCI) compliance is the global security standard for organizations that accept consumer credit card payments.
+PCI compliance entails a variety of best practices, security measures and benchmarks to help you manage how you collect and store information while processing transactions.
+Let’s break down what you need to know about PCI compliance, its primary benefits, and how your organization can streamline the process of achieving PCI compliance.

 What Is PCI Compliance?